scoverage/scoverage-maven-plugin/README.md

 </project>
 ```

+For Scala 2.10 and 2.11 support please use Scoverage Maven plugin `1.4.11`.

 ##### Scalac SCoverage plugin version configuration

 Maven SCoverage plugin uses by default the latest version of the [scalac-scoverage-plugin](https://github.com/scoverage/scalac-scoverage-plugin) available on its release day.